Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic

 \section{Abstract}

-In this paper we integrate the isotonic regression with Stone's cross-validation-based method to estimate discrete infinitely supported distribution.
-We prove that the estimator is strongly consistent, derive its rate of convergence for any underlying distribution, and for one-dimensional case we derive Marshal-type inequality for cumulative distribution function of the estimator.
+In this paper we integrate isotonic regression with Stone's cross-validation-based method to estimate a distribution with a general countable support with a partial order relation defined on it.
+We prove that the estimator is strongly consistent for any underlying distribution, derive its rate of convergence, and in the case of one-dimensional support we obtain Marshal-type inequality for cumulative distribution function of the estimator.
 Also, we construct the asymptotically correct conservative global confidence band for the estimator.
-It is shown that, first, the estimator performs good even for small sized data sets, second, the estimator outperforms in the case of non-monotone underlying distribution, and, third, it performs almost as good as Grenander estimator when the true distribution is isotonic.
+It is shown that, first, the estimator performs good even for small sized data sets, second, the estimator outperforms in the case of non-isotonic underlying distribution, and, third, it performs almost as good as Grenander estimator when the true distribution is isotonic.
 Therefore, the new estimator provides a trade-off between goodness-of-fit, monotonicity and quality of probabilistic forecast.
 We apply the estimator to the time-to-onset data of visceral leishmaniasis in Brazil collected from $2007$ to $2014$.

 {\it Keywords:} Constrained inference; Grenander estimator; Discrete distribution; Cross-validation; Model stacking; Scoring rule.

 \spacingset{1.45}